rpetrucelli/AI-Agent-Evaluator/README.md

 Using code-based eval, we evaluate the correctness of any generated code, as well as the success of its execution.

 To improve efficiency and cost, I have configured tool evals to only execute if the agent called a given tool in the thread under test.

 Eval results are visible from the phoenix tracing dashboard.

 ### Convergence Testing
 Leveraging Phoenix's `experiments` feature, the convergence testing script `src/data_analysis_agent/run_convergence_test.py` measures how closely the agent follows the optimal trajectory (ie path of router steps, LLM calls, etc)

-The script first loads a set of similar prompts into a phoenix dataset, and defines a `run_agent_and_track_path()` method, which runs the agent while tracking the number of calls made.
+The script first loads a set of similar prompts into a phoenix dataset, and defines a `run_agent_and_track_path()` method, which runs the agent while tracking path length.

-It then executes the experiment, calculates the optimal trajectory (which we define as the minumum number of steps taken from an agent run), and assigns a convergence score to each prompt.
+It then executes the experiment, calculates the optimal trajectory (which we define as the minumum number of steps taken from an agent run in the set), and assigns a convergence score to each prompt.

 All test results are visible in Phoenix via the link console logged at the end of each execution (It should be `http://localhost:6006/datasets`)